- Eligibility for the Student Training Allowance

 How long can you receive funding?

-- Maximum of 170 weeks over your lifetime.
+- A maximum of 170 weeks over your lifetime.

-A dependent is a Canadian citizen or a permanent resident who normally lives with the student and can be:
+A dependant is a Canadian citizen or a permanent resident who normally lives with the student and can be:

-- a child (natural, adopted or stepchild) under the age of 18; and/or
+- a child (natural, adopted or stepchild) 17 years old or younger; and/or

 Students who live outside Whitehorse